oxygene76/medasdigital/readme.md

 # medasdigital
 **medasdigital** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

 Medasdigital is intended for future digital instantly payment purposes and tokenization of our company assets.
-We are runnin g multiple validators and am planning rewards for delegators.
-Right now there is Sentinel, Mars, Bitcanna, Chihuahua and Fet chAi (inactive)

-We also host a Akash Providee Node
+We are running multiple validators and am planning rewards for delegators if all technical things work.
+Right now we are running Sentinel, Mars, Bitcanna, Chihuahua and FetchAi (inactive) Validators.
+Additionally we host an Akash Providee Node on top of Kubernetes Cluster.

-## technical Info
+## Technical Info

 LCD
 https://lcd.medas-digital.io:1317